MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/controls/event_devices/README.rst

-Event devices are generic input devices that are exposed in  /dev/input.
+Event devices are generic input devices that are exposed in ``/dev/input``.
 This includes USB peripherals (Keyboards, Controllers, Joysticks or Mouse) as well as potentially bluetooth devices.

-The devices and their button mappins need to be mapped in the configuration file.
+The devices and their button mappings need to be mapped in the configuration file.

 Configuration
 ---------------------